robtweed/ewd-qoper8/guide.md

 ```
 npm install ewd-qoper8-express
 ```
-You’ll find an example of how to use this in ewd-qoper’s /tests directory: look for the file express2.js.
-You’ll see that it contains the following:
+You'll find an example of how to use this in ewd-qoper's /tests directory: look for the file express2.js.
+You'll see that it contains the following:
 ```javascript
 var express = require('express');
 var bodyParser = require('body-parser');